Skip to content

 --header 'Authorization: Bearer <NYLAS_API_KEY>'

 To permanently delete a Notetaker in any state, make a DELETE /v3/notetakers/<NOTETAKER_ID> or DELETE /v3/grants/<NYLAS_GRANT_ID>/notetakers/<NOTETAKER_ID> request.
-Unlike the cancel endpoint, which only works for Notetakers in the scheduled state, the delete endpoint works regardless of the Notetaker’s current state.
+Unlike the cancel endpoint, which only works before Notetaker joins a meeting, the delete endpoint works regardless of the Notetaker’s current state.

 curl --request DELETE \